chef-boneyard/chef-web-docs-2016/includes_lwrp/includes_lwrp_11x_custom_resource_syntax.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The syntax for a lightweight resource is as follows:
+The syntax for a custom resource is as follows:

 .. code-block:: ruby